Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 ---

-- In JS we can compare two different datatype values which is completely wrong ❌👎 that why typescript came in to he picture
+- In JS we can compare two different datatype values which is completely wrong ❌👎 that why typescript came in to the picture
 - here why it is wrong

 ```js